manassaloi/manassaloi.github.io/_posts/2020-04-17-cutting-down-twitter.markdown

 ---

 Since I am always public about my goals, here is a new one: I will try to limit my time on Twitter to just posting links, maybe apart from the occasional joke or two, if I really can't resist.
 I had been cutting my time on Twitter over the last few weeks by:
 1. Turning off notifications.
-No idea who is quote tweeting me or liking my tweets
+No idea who is quote tweeting me or liking my tweets.
 2. Turning off DMs.
-Not replying to incoming DMs except from people I know really well
+Not replying to incoming DMs except from people I know really well.
-3. Using motion on Desktop web
+3. Using motion on Desktop web.
-4. Deleting tweets every 2 days
+4. Deleting tweets every 2 days.
-5. Not relying to most comments
+5. Not relying to most comments.

 I want to take it a step further by cutting down all my shitposting, and only posting tweets which I think are helpful to my followers.
 Joking on Twitter, dunking on stupid things I see online has run its course.
 It used to be fun once.
 Lately, I am spending way more time explaining myself, justifying my views.
 Time which can be spent on other high ROI activities.